department-of-veterans-affairs/va.gov-team/products/health-care/checkin/zero-failures/pci-travel-pay.md

-# Checklist for PCI + Travel Pay
+# Checklist for PCI Travel Pay

-This covers the Zero Silent Failure audit for

-- Travel Pay during PCI
+This covers the Zero Silent Failure audit for Travel Pay during PCI
-- Oracle health Travel Pay app (OHTP)

 The systems involved are